SuperTapood/Game-Engine/README.md

 - added custom exceptions
 - redoing the second engine test
 - added ground and background to engine test 2
-- added player class (now is a template)
 - added bird movement for engine test 2
 - replaced all functions' names to snake_case from CamelCase